EMPLOYEE BENEFIT PLANS

 The assumptions for expected rate of return on assets were developed by considering the historical returns and expectations of future returns relevant to the country in which each plan is in effect and the investments applicable to the corresponding plan.
 The discount rate for each plan was derived by reference to appropriate benchmark yields on high quality corporate bonds, allowing for the approximate duration of both plan obligations and the relevant benchmark index.

-The following table presents losses recognized in accumulated other comprehensive income (loss) before tax related to our foreign defined benefit pension plans:
+The following table presents losses recognized in AOCI before tax related to our foreign defined benefit pension plans:

-The components of our net periodic cost relating to its foreign subsidiaries’ defined pension plans are as follows:
+The components of our net periodic cost relating to our foreign subsidiaries’ defined benefit pension plans are as follows:

 Fair Value of Plan Assets

 The foreign plans’ investments are managed by third-party trustees consistent with the regulations or market practice of the country where the assets are invested.
-We are not actively involved in the investment strategy, nor does it have control over the target allocation of these investments.
-These investments made up 100% of total foreign plan assets in the fiscal years ended June 30, 2019 and 2018.
+We are not actively involved in the investment strategy, nor do we have control over the target allocation of these investments.
+These investments made up 100% of total foreign plan assets in the fiscal years ended June 30, 2021 and 2020.

 Concentration of Risk